-William Leigh Knight (AGSM, FISM, ProfDoc) is a singer and voice teacher who trained at the Guildhall School of Music and Drama (GSMD).
+William Leigh Knight is a singer and voice teacher, who trained, at the Guildhall School of Music and Drama (GSMD).
 His performances have ranged from song recitals and chamber opera to mediaeval church music drama.
-All his life he has been a professional church chorister and, living on a remote Scottish island, he has also been a parish organist for the last five years.
+He has always been a professional church chorister but now, living on a remote Scottish island, he is a parish organist.
+Last year he was awarded the RSCM Nicholson Award, for sustaining the church music in Colonsay.

-His teaching experience has taken place in various contexts: a stage school, a girls’ secondary school (1972-2002), a private ‘pop-singing’ teaching studio, adult education colleges (including Morley College 2004-2018) and his own private teaching practice.
+His teaching experience is varied: a stage school, a girls’ secondary school (1972-2002), a private ‘pop-singing’ teaching studio, adult education colleges (including Morley College 2004-2018) and his own private teaching practice.
 The experience included: voice teacher, vocal coach, class teacher of singing technique and performance, general music theory and choir leading.

 Past Short Courses